 Exchange rate fluctuations may affect the costs that the Company incurs in its operations.
-Potash, gold or other minerals are generally sold in US dollars and the Company's costs are incurred principally in Canadian dollars and Brazilian reals.
-The appreciation of non-US dollar currencies against the US dollar can increase the cost of potash, gold and other mineral exploration and production in US dollar terms.
+Iron ore or other minerals are generally sold in US dollars and the Company's costs are incurred principally in Canadian dollars and Brazilian reals.
+The appreciation of non-US dollar currencies against the US dollar can increase the cost of iron ore and other mineral exploration and production in US dollar terms.
+The Company is also subject to exchange rate fluctuations through its ownership of shares in Tlou, which are denominated in Australian dollars.